 The CSI cable is shown here.
 This comes preinstalled in the connector on the board, and must be attached to the Pi Zero.

 The cable is somewhat long and needs to be folded underneath the Pi Zero so it’s not in the way.
+Make sure that the cable does not block the pogo pins next to the microSD card slot.

 The Pi Zero can now be mounted to the board using the 4 M2.5 screws.